MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 # Pokemon Mystery Dungeon: Red Rescue Team

-## Chapter 1
+## Chapter 0

 ### Cutscene 1

 💬: Where am I?

 💬: Am I dreaming this?

 💬: I feel a pleasant breeze.

 💬: ...I hear a voice from somewhere...

 💬: I wonder who it is?

 * * *

 💬: ......

 💬: ............

 💬: ...Excuse me.

 💬: ...Please, wake up.
 Come on, wake up.

 * * *

 `Tiny Woods`

+`Partner Normal`
-`Partner Normal`: You're finally awake!
+💬: You're finally awake!
 Great!

+`Hero Normal`
-`Hero Normal`: (Wh-where is this...?)
+💬: (Wh-where is this...?)

+`Partner Normal`
-`Partner Normal`: You were passed out here.
+💬: You were passed out here.
 I'm glad to see you awake!

+`Partner Happy`
-`Partner Happy`: I'm PARTNER.
+`Partner Name`: I'm PARTNER.
 Glad to meet you!

+`Partner Normal`
-`Partner Normal`: ...And, you are?
+`Partner Name`: ...And, you are?
 I've never seen you around before.

+`Partner Worried`❓
-`Partner Worried`❓: Huh?
+`Partner Name`: Huh?
 You're a human?

+`Partner Worried`
-`Partner Worried`: But you look like a normal `Hero Species` in every way.
+`Partner Name`: But you look like a normal `Hero Species` in every way.

+`Hero Surprised`〽
-`Hero Surprised`❗: (It...
+(It...
 It's true...)

+`Hero Surprised`
-`Hero Surprised`: (I have turned into a `Hero Species`!)
+(I have turned into a `Hero Species`!)

+`Hero Worried`
-`Hero Worried`: (...But why?
+(...But why?
 I don't remember anything...)

+💧

+`Partner Worried`
-`Partner Worried`: Um...
+`Partner Name`: Um...
 You're kind of weird...

+`Partner Worried`
-`Partner Worried`: Your name?
+`Partner Name`: Your name?
 What's your name?

+`Hero Normal`
-`Hero Normal`: (My name...?
+(My name...?
 That's right, my name is...)

-> After `Hero Name` inputs their name
+*After `Hero Name` inputs their name*

+`Partner Normal`
-`Partner Normal`: Oh. `Hero Name`'s your name?
+`Partner Name`: Oh. `Hero Name`'s your name?
 Well....

+`Partner Joyous`
-`Partner Joyous`: It's a funny name!
+`Partner Name`: It's a funny name!

 💧

 💬: Somebody!
 Please!
 Help me!

+`Partner Normal`❗
-`Partner Normal`: Huh?
+`Partner Name`: Huh?
 I hear shouts from over there...

+`Partner Normal`
-`Partner Normal`: What's wrong?
+`Partner Name`: What's wrong?

+`Butterfree Normal`
-`Butterfree Normal`: It's horrible!
+`Butterfree Name`: It's horrible!
 My Caterpie fell into a cavern!
 My poor baby!

+`Partner Surprised`〽
-`Partner Surprised`: What?!
+`Partner Name`: What?!

+`Butterfree Normal`
-`Butterfree Normal`: A huge fissure opened in the ground, and my Caterpie fell in!
+`Butterfree Name`: A huge fissure opened in the ground, and my Caterpie fell in!

+`Butterfree Normal`
-`Butterfree Normal`: He's too young to crawl out by himself!
+`Butterfree Name`: He's too young to crawl out by himself!

+`Butterfree Normal`
-`Butterfree Normal`: When I went to get my baby, Pokemon suddenly attacked me!
+`Butterfree Name`: When I went to get my baby, Pokemon suddenly attacked me!

+`Partner Surprised`
-`Partner Surprised`: Huh?
+`Partner Name`: Huh?
 You were attacked?
 By other Pokemon?

+`Butterfree Normal`
-`Butterfree Normal`: They must be enraged by the fissure... and out of control!
+`Butterfree Name`: They must be enraged by the fissure... and out of control!
 That's what I think.

+`Butterfree Normal`
-`Butterfree Normal`: I'm not strong enough to fend off those wild Pokemon....
+`Butterfree Name`: I'm not strong enough to fend off those wild Pokemon....
 What will become of my baby?

+`Butterfree Normal`
-`Butterfree Normal`: Oh!
+`Butterfree Name`: Oh!
 What am I to do?!
 Oh dear, oh dear...

+`Partner Normal`
-`Partner Normal`: This sounds bad!
+`Partner Name`: This sounds bad!
 We have to go help!

+### Cutscene 2

 Caterpie Tearyeyed: Waaaaah...
 Caterpie Tearyeyed: Mommy...
 Where are you...?
 Sniffle...